 Background information

 The fixed plan feature is exclusive for Hologres execution engines.
-In most cases, SQL statements are processed by a series of Hologres components, including the optimizer, coordinator, query engine, and storage engine.
+Normally, SQL statements are processed by a series of Hologres components, including the optimizer, coordinator, query engine, and storage engine.
 You can use a fixed plan to accelerate the execution of an SQL statement by skipping the processing of the optimizer, coordinator, and specific query engines.
 In a fixed plan, a fixed frontend (FE) node distributes an SQL statement to a fixed query engine.
 This significantly improves execution performance and implements high-throughput real-time data writes and a large number of concurrent queries.
 For more information about the fixed plan feature, see Architecture.

 In Hologres, the fixed plan feature is automatically used in the following scenarios: